-Give the classic corn on the cob a major makeover with our Mediterranean Grilled Street Corn.
+Give the classic grilled corn on the cob a major makeover with our Mediterranean Grilled Street Corn.
 This deliciousness is topped with feta cheese and fresh basil.

 Anyways, he’s going to kill me if he reads this, but I think it’s hilarious.
 My only claim to fame about the State Fair is that I once drank 3 cups of strawberry milk…which is a lot of milk for me!
 Nothing compared to the 12 ears of corn.

 Join our email list for new recipes and BONUS: get our top 10 ⭐️⭐️⭐️⭐️⭐️ recipes e-book!

 Mediterranean Grilled Street Corn

 - Place olive oil, dried oregano, dried basil, salt, and pepper into a small bowl.
 Whisk until combined.

 - Prep ears of corn by shucking and then generously rub with the olive oil seasoning.

 - Once seasoned, wrap corn in tin foil and seal tightly.

 - Place aluminum foil pack on the grill directly on the flames for around 20 minutes, flipping every 5 minutes.